 If you’re already on that path, and you’re ready to start studying for the CPA exam, enlist the help of the best CPA test prep provider in the industry.

-Learning what a CPA is and how to get a CPA are good places to start when looking into how to become a CPA.
+Learning What is a CPA and how to get a CPA are good places to start when looking into how to become a CPA.
 Here are some frequently asked questions about becoming a CPA.

 A CPA is a Certified Public Accountant.
 But what is a Certified Public Accountant?
 CPAs are accounting professionals who have been granted a license by their state board of accountancy for meeting certain education and work experience requirements and passing the CPA exam.